Abi Mason; Ballet, Jazz

-Abi has taken dance intensives at the FOA as well as master classes from instructors from Ballet Chicago and UO school of dance.
-Abi has graduated from the T.A.P. program at the FOA and enjoys sharing her knowledge and love of dance with others.
+Abi has taken and taught summer dance intensives at the FOA as well as attended master classes taught by instructors from Ballet Chicago and UO school of dance.
+As a graduate of the FOA T.A.P program, she enjoys sharing her knowledge and love of dance with others.
+She is a licensed Cosmetologist and works as a hair stylist here in Jonesboro and current ASUN student.
 Abi loves the theatre atmosphere and hopes to one day be a hair and makeup artist for theatre.

 David Mason is a native of Northeast Arkansas.
 He has been drawing, painting, experimenting with photography, or dabbling with clay for most of his life.
 He graduated from Williams Baptist College with a degree in Art Education in 1998.
 He has been teaching students of all ages how to unleash their inner artists ever since.
 He’s been married to his lovely wife for almost as long as he’s been teaching and stays busy with three active boys.

 Elea Pulliam has been involved with the Foundation of Arts since 2006, when she participated as a chorus member in her first production Pinocchio.
 Among her favorite roles since then include Leslie in Bridge to Terabithia, Zaneeta in the Music Man, Dana in Camp Rock, Mayella in To Kill A Mockingbird, Shulie in Schoolhouse Rock, Live!, Jan in Grease, and Emily in Our Town.
 She joined the FOA as a drama/musical theatre instructor in the fall of 2012 after graduating from the T.A.P. program for instructors at the FOA.
 She studied under Kristi Pulliam as a theatre teacher and director.
 In her spare time, she enjoys reading, spending time with family and friends, and participating in community theatre productions.